coin-or-tools/BuildTools/docs/index.md

 # BuildTools

-This documentation provides information for developers that setup a build system using the COIN-OR BuildTools project.
+This documentation provides information for developers that setup a build system using the [COIN-OR BuildTools project](https://github.com/coin-or-tools/BuildTools):

 - [Working with the GNU Autotools](./autotools)
 - [Autotools Basics](./autotools-intro)